-(Elected) The Agenda Council receives from all Faculty members items for the Agenda and sets the Agenda for all meetings of the Faculty Assembly.
-If any member of the Assembly obtains the signatures of 15 percent of the members of the Assembly in support of a particular item, upon submission of this item to the Agenda Council, it must be placed on the Agenda of the next scheduled meeting of the Assembly.
-The Council also selects the members of appointed committees, carries out decisions of the Faculty Assembly, and advises the Dean as representatives of the faculty when it is not practical to consult the full Assembly.
+(Elected) The Executive Committeemay receive items from all faculty members for the agenda and shall determine the agenda for all meetings of the Faculty Assembly.
+If any member of the Assembly obtains the signatures of 15 percent of the members of the Assembly in support of a particular item, then upon submission of this item to the Executive Committee, it must be placed on the agenda of the next scheduled meeting of the Assembly.

 (Elected) The Enhancement Review Committee conducts performance evaluations of faculty members voluntarily seeking peer feedback or a change in career focus, and reviews faculty members receiving overall evaluations of unsatisfactory in two successive years.

 (Appointed) The Faculty Affairs Committeeshall consider questions, policies, procedures and cases concerning conditions of faculty employment, professional conduct, and professional rights and responsibilities.
 Additionally, the Committee shall oversee certain School of Liberal Arts awards, including the following: Outstanding Tenure-line Faculty, Outstanding Lecturer, Outstanding Associate Faculty, and Distinguished Student awards.
 Guidelines for these awards shall be announced annually by the Committee.